ProceduresOur guide to the different types of central venous access device available

 Central Venous Access Device (CVAD)

-A central venous access device (CVAD) allows drugs to be delivered into one of the largest veins in the body.
-One end of the tube (catheter) sits in a large vein just outside the heart (the Superior Vena Cava), and what happens to the other end of the catheter depends on which CVAD is being used.
+A central venous access device (CVAD), or "line" as it is most commonly referred to by both medical and nursing staff, allows drugs to be delivered into one of the largest veins in the body.
+One end of the line (catheter) sits in a large vein just outside the heart (the Superior Vena Cava), and what happens to the other end of the catheter depends on which CVAD is being used:

 All the devices below can be used for blood tests and delivering chemotherapy.
 Dr Leech appreciates that all patients are unique and have individual needs and he will be able to advise on the most suitable device for you.
 This will depend on your underlying condition, the chemotherapy regime, the duration of treatment and your lifestyle.